WHAT IS A SLICE IN GOLF?

 While the club face angle at impact is predominantly responsible for whether or not you slice the golf ball, fixing the club face angle alone won't help you fix your slice if your swing path is out to in.

-If you have an over the top golf swing and square your clubface up to match your swing path, you will simply hit a big pull and end up miles left of your target.
+If you have an over the top golf swing and square your clubface up to match your swing path, you will simply hit a big pull and end up miles toward the lead side of your target.
 Therefore, the process should be to fix your swing path and plane first.
+The GOAT Drill system specifically addresses the body sequencing patterns that create proper swing plane and eliminate out-to-in path tendencies at their root cause.

 Once you fix your swing plane, fixing a slice in golf comes down to just one more thing - the club face.